PaoloMazzon/Vulkan2D/README.md

 TODO
 ====

+ + Give textures a sampler hash so they know if they need to recreate their descriptor sets when a new sampler set is created
  + Textures shouldn't create a sampling image if the msaa is 1
  + Pipelines for a couple different blend modes (can be integrated into VK2DPipeline by having multiple pipelines internally)
  + Possibly putting all textures into a texture array so there is only one descriptor binding